Alex Jones concedes Sandy Hook massacre was "100% real" as he testifies at defamation trial

 But Heslin and Lewis said Tuesday that an apology wouldn't suffice and that Jones needed to be held accountable for repeatedly spreading falsehoods about the attack.
 They are seeking at least $150 million.

-Testimony concluded around midday and closing arguments are expected to begin Wednesday afternoon.
+Testimony in the trial, which is in its second week, concluded at around midday Wednesday.

+During closing arguments Wednesday afternoon, Jones' attorney Andino Reynal said the plaintiffs didn't prove that his client's actions and words caused actual harm to Heslin and Lewis.
+He said it's fair to infer that someone else "weaponized" what Jones has said about Sandy Hook and "convinced them that Alex Jones was responsible for their grief."

-Jones is the only person testifying in his own defense.
+Jones was the only person who testified in his own defense.
 His attorney asked him if he now understands it was "absolutely irresponsible" to push the false claims that the massacre didn't happen and no one died.

 Jones said he does, but added, "They (the media) won't let me take it back."